FlyingFathead/whisper-transcriber-telegram-bot/README.md

 - `/language` - set the model's transcription language (`auto` =  autodetect); if you know the language spoken in the audio, setting the transcription language manually with this command may improve both transcription speed and accuracy.

 ## Changes
+- v0.1706 - Disable asking for token if running inside Docker
+   - by default, the app will ask for the token if it's not found, unless Dockerized
+   - can be better for headless use case scenarios where you need the error message rather than a prompt for the bot token
+   - `Dockerfile` now has `RUNNING_IN_DOCKER` environment variable set for detection
 - v0.1705 - Dockerized pre-builds; thanks to [jonmjr](https://github.com/jonmrjr) for assistance!
    - updated `src/utils/bot_token.py` to query for a bot token if it's not found from either env vars or from the file
    - can be useful when running the bot in Docker containers